-First off, let's get one thing clear: Only a slack-jawed, knuckle-dragging moron would think Justin meant what he didn't really even say the other day.
+First off, let's get one thing clear: One would be crazy to think Justin meant what he didn't really even say the other day.
 I mean, who in their right mind would believe the opponents' claim that the hyper-patriotic Justin - growing up at 24 Sussex, whose father GAVE this country it's Charter of Rights, and who wept as he brilliantly eulogized his late father...
 WHAT sane person could possibly insinuate Trudeau was saying that he "wanted Quebec to separate"?

 The FACT is that Justin - like many of us - is fed up with the knuckle-dragging policy created by this "government of stupid".
 They have NO social conscience - and in a Province where that is paramount, many, many are just as angry.
 He clearly indicated that it would take this bill and roughly "10,000 other things" that are part of the Harper agenda to make him that disconcerted - but also pretty much indicated, in stating this, that he would not consider it.